 1) Begin by inserting the provided washers (flat washer for square posts and curved washer for round posts) into the cable tensioner and ender then screw them into the posts using a 10mm wrench.
 Make sure they are tightened well

-3) With the release tool in the fitting, press the cable into the terminal side first (for about 1 1/4” until it hits the back of the fitting), then remove the release tool, and double check one more time that the cable is pressed all the way back.
+2) Press the cable into the terminal side first (for about 1 1/4” until it hits the back of the fitting) then make a sudden pull so the jaws latch on the cable.

-5) Cut the cable using the cable cutter.
+4) Cut the cable using the cable cutter.
 You could release the cable from the cable ender (using the Release Tool) to measure and cut the remaining run of cables.
-Follow step number 3 to re-latch it

-6) With the release tool in the fitting, press the cable into the tensioner side (for about 1 1/4” until it hits the back of the fitting), then remove the release tool, and double check one more time that the cable is pressed all the way back.
+5) Release the tensioner turnbuckle.
+Press the cable into the tensioner side (for about 1 1/4” until it hits the back of the fitting), then make a sudden pull so the jaws latch on the cable.

-9) After making sure that all the cables are equally tensioned, tighten the lock washer located at the end of the turnbuckles
+8) After making sure that all the cables are equally tensioned, tighten the two lock washers located at the two ends of the turnbuckles

 NOTE: A small amount of surface corrosion is not uncommon after some exposure to weather or salty conditions; we recommend using our passivation solution or a stainless steel polish to prevent surface corrosion